 Dual career programmes depend on the quality of implementation at professional levels close to the athlete.
-However, in 2017, more than one third of the EU member states self-rated their status and development of support arrangements as negative (European Commission, 2017).
-STARTING 11 tackles this problem by creating a European Dual Career Toolkit which shall help dual career stakeholders implement effective athlete services.
+However, more than one third of the EU member states self-rate their status and development of dual career support arrangements as negative (European Commission, 2017).
+This is where the Erasmus+ Sport project STARTING 11 comes into play.

-In a unique constellation, STARTING 11 unites some of Europe’s leading institutions in dual career: project coordinator Amsterdam University of Applied Sciences (The Netherlands), the project partners Sportlycée Luxembourg (Luxembourg), Talented Athlete Scholarship Scheme (TASS) (United Kingdom), German University Sports Federation (ADH) (Germany), European Athlete Student (EAS) (Malta), CREPS Toulouse (France), and project consultant TW1N (Austria).
+STARTING 11 is a collaborative partnership of some of Europe’s leading institutions in dual career dedicated to help systems in the EU enhance their athlete services.
+Together, these partners will create the very first European Dual Career Toolkit: Amsterdam University of Applied Sciences (The Netherlands, project lead), TW1N (Austria, project consultant), Sportlycée Luxembourg (Luxembourg), Talented Athlete Scholarship Scheme (TASS) (United Kingdom), German University Sports Federation (ADH) (Germany), European Athlete Student (EAS) (Malta), and CREPS Toulouse (France, each project partner).

 In the EU, the number of athletes in need of dual career services adds up to more than 120.000 in every Olympic cycle (European Commission, 2016).
 From talented level and elite sport to the transition to post-athletic life, the quality of provided dual career support services are of vital importance to athletes.

 The European Dual Career Toolkit provides the aforementioned key actors with a variety of tools to better support their athletes in all stages of their sporting career.
-Our free accessible toolkit will be published in December 2021 on www.starting11.eu and is composed of a variety of practical tools spanning four main dual career service areas:
+Our free accessible toolkit will be published in December 2021 on www.starting11.eu and is composed of a variety of practical tools spanning 3 main dual career service areas.

-By means of the toolkit, STARTING 11 aims to have a structural and durable impact on dual career implementation throughout the EU.
-The project’s integrated approach shall ultimately result in the up skilling of dual career practitioners, increased employability of athletes and a multi-directional raise of awareness across sport, education and the labour market.
+STARTING 11 aims to have a structural and durable impact on dual career implementation throughout the EU.
+The project’s integrated approach will ultimately result in the upskilling of dual career practitioners, increased employability of athletes and a multi-directional raise of awareness across sport, education and the labour market.

 - European Commission (2012): EU Guidelines on Dual Careers of Athletes